slipsoft/slipdb/README.md

     ```
     mvn jetty:run
     ```
-You can now connect to the API at http://localhost/api/test
+You can now connect to the API at http://localhost:8080/.
+A working `get` request could be [`/db/tables`](http://localhost:8080/db/tables).

+You can also find the API documentation of your running instance at http://localhost:8080/docs/

 ## Running the tests